eeeds/Airbnb-project/README.md

 ```
 ## Tests
 ![Tests](images/tests.PNG)
-## Create source.yml where you can specify the tests that you want to run:
+## Generic tests: Create source.yml (you can create whatever you want) where you can specify the tests that you want to run:
 ```
 version: 2
 models: